It’s Monday again, so time for another Monday Marketing post. Today, I want to discuss why writers should be taking up guest posting opportunities!

 If you find a blog that accepts guest posts, spend a little time looking through their posts.
 You want to make sure you are a good fit.

-I have had a number of requests come through my Guest Posting contact form asking to be included, that was nothing to do with writing, reading, blogger or any of the other topics this blog covers.
+I have had a number of requests come through my Guest Posting contact form asking to be included, that was nothing to do with writing, reading, blogging or any of the other topics this blog covers.

 It’s not just about finding blogs that accept guests, it’s about making sure you are right for them and vice versa.
 Don’t waste the blogger’s or your time, pitching an article idea that doesn’t fit with their blog.